-Join Aaron F. Ross for an in-depth discussion in this video Keyframing field magnitude, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Keyframing field magnitude, part of Maya Dynamics: Creating Simulations (2012).

 One fun thing you can do with keyframing attributes for rigid bodies is keyframe…the Magnitude of a field.…That way we can cause the field to have effect only during certain times of the animation.…In this version of the bowling alley I've deleted the bowling ball and I've…deleted the field that we created in Chapter 2.…And I'm going to new field that only affects the pins and I can make those pins…fly through the room without having been struck by anything and I can have that…happen at a specific frame in my Timeline.…